RickRomig/FnLoC/README.md

 | Source code files | /usr/local/src/fnloc/
 | Documentation files | /usr/local/doc/fnloc/

-3. For other Linux distributions, download the source files and the scripts (optional), compile from source, and run fnloc-install.sh.
+3. For other Linux distributions or 32-bit systems, download the source files and scripts (optional), compile from source, and run fnloc-install.sh.
 4. Windows users need to download FnLoC_Win.zip and run FnLoC-install.bat.
 See the included README.txt for more information.

 ### Program removal:

 1. If installed from fnloc.deb, you can remove the software via your system's Software Center/Manager or the Synaptic Package manager.
 You can remove the software from the command line with one of the following commands:
 ```
-sudo apt-get remove fnloc
+sudo apt remove fnloc
 sudo dpkg -- remove fnloc
 ```
 2. If installed using fnloc-install.sh, use the fnloc-uninstall.sh script.